 Cats may continue to get bigger after this period, but it is likely due to weight gain rather than an increase in bone size.

-You must consult your veterinarian on your cat’s nutritional needs during the different stages of its life to allow it to grow at a standard rate.
+It may be helpful to consult your veterinarian on your cat’s nutritional needs during the different stages of its life to allow it to grow at a standard rate.

 Before you go, you might find these articles helpful: